RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

 ##### If you choose to use a previously created database:

-If you are using an existing REDB that was created with a yaml file, you cannot make edits to that database in the Redis Enterprise UI.
-All changes need to be made in the yaml file.
+If you are using an existing REDB that was created with a YAML file, you cannot make edits to that database in the Redis Enterprise UI.
+All changes need to be made in the YAML file.

 If you are using an existing database that is managed from the UI, see [Enable TLS for client connections]({{< relref "content/rs/security/tls-ssl.md" >}}) for more information on these security settings.